River City Roots Fest

 • 120+ volunteers needed to make Roots Fest come alive

-• 4 Production Partners: the City of Missoula, Run Wild Missoula, Home ReSource, and Families First Learning Lab all help with various pieces so Roots runs smoothly
+• 4 Production Partners: the City of Missoula, Run Wild Missoula, Home ReSource, Missoula in Motion all help with various pieces so Roots runs smoothly

 ADDITIONAL INFORMATION